 The Chamber currently employs eight full-time staff members.
 They include the President, Controller, Director of Member Engagemnet & Business Development, Communications & Web Strategies Manager, Membership Manager, Executive Assistant & Office Manager and Administrative and Project Coordinator.

 50 percent of the Chamber’s overall operating revenue comes from membership dues, 40 percent is generated through Chamber programs and events, and the remaining 10 percent is derived from non-dues related revenue.

 Yes!
 The Chamber offers a wide array of volunteer opportunities ranging from the popular Ambassador Committee to the Golf Classic and the Troy Victorian Stroll.
-Contact the Membership Director for ways to get involved today!
+Contact the Director of Member Engagement & Events for ways to get involved today!

 Yes, small business is our specialty; 85 percent of our membership consists of small businesses with 50 or fewer employees.
 In addition, 72 percent of our membership has less than 20 employees.

 The Chamber works closely with Bouchey & Clarke Benefits, Inc. in Troy to ensure that every business and their employees recieve the health insurance they need.

 Chamber member dues are based on the number of employees at the business.
 Investment levels starts at $412 and include a wide range of services and benefits.
 Please contact the Chamber’s Membership Director for more information and to set up a meeting at your convenience.